Fritz Wegner: Career

 In 1942 he was classified as a "friendly enemy alien" and assigned to war work on the land in Buckinghamshire, gaining further education from his co-workers, mostly conscientious objectors.
-He also managed to obtain an appointment as poster artist for the Buckinghamshire War Agricultural Committee.
+He also managed to obtain an appointment as a poster artist for the Buckinghamshire War Agricultural Committee.
 While living in Buckinghamshire he met the journalist Janet Barber, who was living in a nearby village and they were married two years later.
 He also submitted cartoons to the Evening Star and later became a lodger in London with the editor of the paper's diary column.
 Establishing himself in London after the war he became a freelance graphic artist.

 Wegner began his long career as a freelance illustrator by working for the magazine Lilliput and drawing book jackets for a range of publishers.
 Hamish Hamilton was the first publishing house to launch him as an illustrator.
 During a long relationship with the company he worked on book covers and jackets for adult and children's books, and illustrations for a wide range of children's books.
 He drew the covers for the English editions of The Catcher in the Rye (1951) and Raymond Chandler's The Long Goodbye.
-He illustrated religious works by Dorothy L. Sayers such as The Story of Noah's Ark (1956), The Story of Adam and Christ (1953) and The Days of Christ's Coming, (1960) in a slightly medieval style.
+He illustrated religious works by Dorothy L. Sayers such as The Story of Noah's Ark (1956), The Story of Adam and Christ (1953), and The Days of Christ's Coming, (1960) in a slightly medieval style.
 Some of his illustrations for Mordecai Richler's Jacob Two-Two Meets the Hooded Fang (1975) riff off and rework George Cruikshank's illustrations for Oliver Twist.